This article helps you:

 For formula metrics, Amplitude computes the results for each function independently to find the mean and variance of each one.
 It then applies the arithmetic operators to the results of these individual functions.

-Imagine you've defined a formula metric as TOTALS(A) + TOTALS(B)
+For example: You've defined a formula metric as TOTALS(A) + TOTALS(B)

 .
 Amplitude calculates the variances and means of both components of this metric, as well as the covariance.